Kong/lua-resty-worker-events/README.markdown

 ---------
 `syntax: success, err = events.configure(opts)`

 Will initialize the event listener.
+This should typically be called from the `init_by_lua` handler, because it will make sure all workers start with the first event.
+In case of a reload of the system (starting new and stopping old workers) past events will not be replayed.
+And because the order in which workers reload cannot be guaranteed, also the event start cannot be guaranteed.
+So if some sort of state is derived from the events you have to manage that state separately.

-The `opts` parameter is a Lua table with named options
+The `opts` parameter is a Lua table with named options:

 * `shm`: (required) name of the shared memory to use.
 Event data will not expire, so the module relies on the shm lru mechanism to evict old events from the shm.
 As such